 I primarily bring my Neumann KU100 Binaural Dummy Head stereo microphone and a mid-side microphone setup when I’m out in the field.
 As a long time admirer of Gordon Hempton’s work I have learned that binaural recordings aren’t just for headphone listening.
 If used right, binaural recordings can sound great on speakers and headphones.
 The Neumann KU100 has the ability to capture a realistic and an almost 3D sound to my recordings.
 Gordon Hempton won an Emmy with his Neumann Binaural Dummy Head(older model) which proves binaural isn’t a one trick pony in the field recording world.
 With a little creativity, experience and patience, there are no limits.

 As of January 2018, I have been experimenting with double mid-side recording for surround sound projects.
 I use a combination of a Schoeps Schoeps miniCMIT hypercardioid mic(mid) with a Schoeps CMC 5U mic amplifier with an MK8 figure-8 capsule(side) and a Schoeps CCM 4 cardioid mic.

 I also experiment with a Jecklin Disk with a pair of omnidirectional microphones when I want a different and “more interesting” sound than the spaced pair/AB mic technique.

 For sound effects and foley my go to recording mic setup is mid-side(MS).
 I currently use a Schoeps miniCMIT hypercardioid/shotgun mic(mid) with a Schoeps CMC 5U mic amplifier with an MK8 figure-8 capsule(side).

 Even though the previous mic techniques mentioned are my current standards I will experiment with ORTF, NOS, XY, and quad ambience.

-I am available for sound design work or providing sounds for special projects.
+I am available for sound design work, providing sounds for special projects, film, tv, music, etc.